DanPearce/CI_PP3_Battleships/README.md

 ### User Expectations
 - To play a game of Battleships, with preferably no errors.
-- To be given details on each part of the game - differentriate between placing and guessing.
+- To be given details on each part of the game - differentiate between placing and guessing.
 - Key prompts at each stage of the game.
 - Easy and simple navigation.